FletcherSec/CTF-Writeups-and-Notes/CyberGames2025/Forensics/Redactables.md

 redactable.pdf  redact.hash
 ```

-With I decided to first try `rockyou.txt` wordlist, as it contains many of the most common passwords and is frequently used in CTFs.
+Using john and the hash I just got, I needed a wordlist to hash against my pdf internal hash.
+I decided to first try `rockyou.txt` wordlist, as it contains many of the most common passwords and is frequently used in CTFs.

 ```
 ┌──(fletcher㉿fletcher)-[~/Downloads/CyberGames2025/Forensics/Redactable]